jrich71/ai-case-study/README.md

 * What are the other major companies in this field?

+    - [SciScore](https://sciscore.com/) by the company, [SciCrunch](https://www.scicrunch.com/), is the closest competitor to DataSeer.
+SciScore provides a Rigor & Transparency Index (RTI) with which users can generate reports on research articles' rigor and transparency.

-    - Online searches have not found direct competitors yet did find a host of AI-related companies in related spaces:
+    - Online searches have not found additional direct competitors yet genearate a host of AI-related companies in related spaces:
         - [Kopernio](https://ir.clarivate.com/news-events/press-releases/news-details/2018/Clarivate-Analytics-Acquires-Research-Startup-Kopernio-to-Accelerate-Pace-of-Scientific-Innovation/default.aspx) (acquired by Clarivate, 2018): AI that enables 1-click access to scholarly journals within institutional (academic) paywalls/firewalls as well as publicly available research.
         - [iNLP by integra](https://integranxt.com/inlp-ai-language-assessment/): AI/NLP for reducing the time and effort for editing scholarly journal articles.
         - [editage by Cactus](https://www.editage.com/): AI writing and editing assistants primarily directed at researchers/authors to optimize writing for paper pre-submission and post-submission.